fivexl/terraform-aws-sso-elevator/README.md

   build_in_docker = true
   revoker_post_update_to_slack = true

+  # The initial wait time before the first re-notification to the approver is sent.
+  approver_renotification_initial_wait_time = 15
+  # The multiplier applied to the wait time for each subsequent notification sent to the approver.
+  # Default is 2, which means the wait time will double for each attempt.
+  approver_renotification_backoff_multiplier = 2

   sso_instance_arn = one(data.aws_ssoadmin_instances.this.arns)

   # If you wish to use your own S3 bucket for audit_entry logs,